 Stop Comparing Yourself to Others

 This is huge in blogging circles.
 We compare ourselves to other bloggers when they share their traffic or income reports, and feel bad if we don’t measure up.
 We compare our theme to the theme on other blogs, we compare our content, the number of comments we get.
-We compare anything and everything…and we usually find ourselves lacking.
+Basically, we compare anything and everything…and we usually find ourselves lacking.

 When you compare yourself to others, it’s easy to fall into a trap of thinking “I suck compared to her!”
 And when you start thinking that, it’s easy to start thinking “Why should I even try?
 I’m such a phony, and everyone sees it – that’s why I don’t get traffic/comments/have a nice theme.”